Ewicks/advanced-banking-system-proj-3/README.md

 ### Invest Page

-- The user enter's the amount they want to invest, and in which cryptocurrency.
+- The user enters the amount they want to invest, and in which cryptocurrency.
 This is then displayed and added to their own cryptocurrency portfolio

 ![invest page](documentation/images/invest-page.png)